 In addition to the packages explicitly mentioned above, there are many experimental, incomplete, or unsupported alternatives.
 Some of them incorporate great ideas and some show impressive performance.
 However, the criteria for the packages explicitly mentioned in this post are that a package must (1) be available on Hackage, (2) be actively maintained, and (3) be used outside of the group that develops it.

 Let me know what your favourite array library is and what you are using it for.
-In the next instalment, we will have a closer look at hmatrix.
+In the next instalment, we will have a closer look at hmatrix

-About the authors
+About the author

 If you enjoyed this article, you might be interested in joining the Tweag team.